MBHFramework/structures/README.md

 # MBH Structures

+Mbh structures contains an abstraction of many of the structures used throughout the development of the framework, giving the possibility of being used by any other developer as a mini library of data structures.

+## Collections

 Immutable collections, with filter, map, join, sort, slice, and other methods.
 Well-suited for functional programming and memory-intensive applications.
 Runs especially fast in PHP 7.